iboutsikas/iboutsikas.github.io/docs/6.4.0/scripts.md

   - /docs/scripts/
 ---

-There are two ways of adding 3rd party scripts.
+There are two ways of adding third party scripts.
 [Embedding](#embedding) is ideal for one-off scripts, e.g. `widgets.js` that is part of embedded tweets (see below).
 Adding [global scripts](#global-scripts) is for scripts that should be loaded on every page.